CampsOnTheAir/COTA-Project/README.md

 ## What is COTA?

-Camps On The Air is a proposed amateur radio activity focused on portable operation from camping locations.
+Camps On The Air (COTA) is a proposed amateur radio activity designed to encourage portable operation from campgrounds and camping locations.

+Unlike many existing award programs, COTA aims to be relaxed, accessible and community-driven.
 The idea is simple:

-Go camping.
-Bring a radio.
+If you're going camping, bring a radio.

+Whether you operate from a provincial campground, a forestry recreation site, a national park campground or a remote backcountry location, COTA is intended to celebrate portable radio, camping and the outdoors.

 ## Current status